Core

 Final Set of the Core

-Once the Utilibond has flown up around the complete circumference of the core, remove the core puller and the remaining Utilibond will come out through the center pilot hole.
+Once the Utilibond has flowed up around the complete circumference of the core, remove the core puller and the remaining Utilibond will come out through the center pilot hole.

 Carefully level the surface of the core to the existing pavement.